 Bamboo and rattan can contribute to the UN’s Sustainable Development Goal 12, which aims for the efficient use of resources.

 Sustainable Development Goal 12 aims for the world to ‘do more with less’: reducing unsustainable resource use, which can result in deforestation and pollution.
 Bamboo is an excellent renewable resource, and is often used as a fast-growing alternative to timber.
-Although taxonomically bamboo is a grass species, some kinds of bamboo grow over a metre a day and mature rapidly, becoming hard and wood-like within a small number of years.
+Although taxonomically bamboo is a grass species, some kinds of bamboo grow over a meter a day and mature rapidly, becoming hard and wood-like within a small number of years.

 As well as being renewable, bamboo products can also have a low or even negative carbon footprint across their lifecycle, according to INBAR research.
 Bamboo and rattan are also very versatile: these plants have thousands of documented uses, and can replace materials with high carbon emissions, such as PVC, steel and concrete.
 This reduces pressure on use of forest timber resources.
 Increasingly, bamboo and rattan can create products which are very useful in public infrastructure, including pipes, housing and storage facilities.